 Sweet smells, new textures, and natural remedies: adding a few cat safe indoor plants can transform your cat's environment, keeping them happy and entertained.
 Cat safe indoor plants are a good idea for kittens, cats, and their humans too!

 Invite the outdoors in by growing these cat safe indoor plants:

 Catnip: last but not least, catnip is the real treat.
-This one will keep your wild cat tame when ingested because it relaxes cats when it's eaten vs when they smell it.
+This one will keep your crazy cat tame when ingested because it relaxes cats when it's eaten vs when they smell it.

 This brings us to...Growing Indoor Plants Safe for Cats:

 When starting a garden, consider the size of the planters - if your cat can fit in on the planter they may use it as a litter box.
 This is a great option, and the kit already comes with grass seeds!